allinbits/cosmos-sdk/README.md

 If you want to get started quickly and learn how to build on top of the SDK, please follow the [SDK Application Tutorial](https://tutorials.cosmos.network/nameservice/tutorial/00-intro.html).
 You can also fork the tutorial's repository to get started building your own Cosmos SDK application.

 For more, please go to the [Cosmos SDK Docs](./docs/).

-## Cosmos Hub Mainnet

-The Cosmos Hub application, `gaia`, has moved to its [own repository](https://github.com/cosmos/gaia).
-Go there to join the Cosmos Hub mainnet and more.

 ## Interblockchain Communication (IBC)